losizm/scamper/README.md

 Pattern_ for specialized access to HTTP headers.

 ## HTTP Messages
-The details of an HTTP message are captured in the `scamper.HttpMessage` trait.
+The details of an HTTP message are defined in the `scamper.HttpMessage` trait.
 The `HttpRequest` and `HttpResponse` traits extend the specification to define additional characteristics for their respective message types.

 ### Building Requests
-The simplest way to build a request is to make use of the API's implicit headers and type converters.
+An easy way to build a request is to make use of the API's [implicit headers and type converters](#implicit-headers-and-type-converters).

 ```scala
 import scamper.ImplicitHeaders._